Section 24 starts to bite

 The obvious outcome to this change is that landlords will now be perceived to have made higher profits - and will therefore now pay more in taxation.

-If you search the internet you will find lots of confusing examples as to how this may affect varying different landlords but in my own research I did come across a simplistic table courtesy of the Mortgage Works, that I think provides a perfect illustration.
+If you search the internet you will find lots of confusing examples as to how this may affect varying different landlords but in my own research I did come across a simple table, courtesy of the Mortgage Works, that I think provides a perfect illustration.

 Something else to consider as a result of this change is the impact it may have on a landlord’s overall tax position.
 For example, if a landlord is currently a basic rate tax payer, then the additional perceived profits made from their property business may push them into the next income tax band - resulting in even higher taxation.